Kulnimskiy/Costing/README.md

 #### ./search_files/

-On our platform user can look for the needed item on multiple sites at the same time.
-This module helps connect all the competitors scrapers our user has connected to his account and asynchronously work with them.

-Libraries such as *asyncio* and *aiohttp* make a perfect duo in saving time searching here.
-While the server waits the response from a competitors website, which sometimes takes a couple of seconds, instead of waiting for no reason, server sends a request to the next website etc.
+The platform allows users to simultaneously search for desired items on multiple websites.
+This feature leverages a module that connects all the competitor scrapers linked to the user's account, enabling asynchronous processing.
+Utilizing libraries such as *asyncio* and *aiohttp*optimizes the search process by efficiently managing time.

+The server initiates requests to competitors' websites and, while waiting for responses, seamlessly switches to the next website to avoid unnecessary delays.
+The key components of the system include:
-- async_search.py - main search functionality
+- async_search.py: the main search functionality
-- get_classes.py has the functions to find the right scrapers files and import scraper class into the async_search.py file
+- get_classes.py: contains functions to identify and import the appropriate scraper class into async_search.py
-- search_company - contains a Company class that helps find info about a company by its inn.
-Return value is a dict with the following info:
-   - inn
-   - website
-   - organization
-   - ogrn
-   - registration_date
-   - sphere
-   - address
-   - workers_number
-   - ceo
+- search_company: includes a Company class that retrieves information about a company based on its identification number (INN).
+The returned dictionary includes details such as INN, website, organization, OGRN, registration date, sphere of operation, address, number of employees, and CEO information.

 ### ./static/
-Stores all the images, js files and everything else that is needed to bring the user experience to the next level Each js file has a page to be working on.
-For homepage.js it is the "/" route.
-For the profile.js it is the "/profile" route etc.
+The folder is used to store all images, JavaScript files, and other necessary resources to enhance the user experience.
+Each JavaScript file is associated with a specific page it functions on.
+For instance, homepage.js corresponds to the "/" route, while profile.js is linked to the "/profile" route, and so forth.

-Mostly what js file do is sending ajax requests to the server when needed and updating information for a user.
-For example, "homepage.js" allows a user to change his website information if it's not connected yet or change the email reports will be sent to.
-However, if anyone tries to change their website when it's been connected, the server will never allow it.
-All the constraints have been written in parallel to the frontend part.
+The primary function of JavaScript files is to facilitate communication with the server through AJAX requests as needed and update user information.
+For example, homepage.js enables users to modify their website information if it is not yet linked or change the email address for reports.
+However, attempting to alter a connected website will be blocked by the server.
+All constraints and validation rules are implemented in conjunction with the frontend components to ensure consistency and data integrity.

 ### ./templates
-Stores all the jinja html templates, that are used by the main routes to display information. the route "/price-looker" has 3 templates "./price-looker.html" is needed to show the user the prices of all compatitors for the same item when he tries to do so from the header.
+The system stores all Jinja HTML templates utilized by the main routes to present information to users.
+Specifically, the route "/price-looker" comprises three templates:
+- "./price-looker.html": Displays competitors' prices for the same item when accessed from the header.
-The "./price-looker-results.html" is used inside the "./price-looker_layout.html" to get the user new results sending the jinja template with the said results as a response to an ajax request.
-The request itself is sent by the "price_looker.js"
+- "./price-looker-results.html": Embedded within "./price-looker_layout.html" to provide users with updated results, sent as a response to an AJAX request.
+- The AJAX request is initiated by "price_looker.js" to fetch the new results and render them using the Jinja template.

 ### ./text_templates
 The contents are:
 - class_template.txt - used to write unfinished scrapers to a new file when website connection gets requested
 - request_connect_template.txt - is a template for a message that gets sent to Admin when a request connection gets sent

-The rest is two main files
+### Main block

+In the project, there are two main files:

-auth.py - is the file responsible for the user authentication process The routes in the file speak for themselves
+1. **auth.py**: This file is responsible for managing the user authentication process.
+It contains the following routes:
-- "/signup"
-- "/login"
-- "/logout"
+   - "/signup": Allows users to sign up for the platform
+   - "/login": Enables users to log in to their accounts
+   - "/logout": Logs the user out of the platform
-- "/checklogin/<cur_login>" - checks if the login is already occupied by somebody else and cannot be taken
+   - "/checklogin/<cur_login>": Verifies if a login is already in use
-- "/checkinn/<cur_inn>" - checks if the company has already registered and send a response back to the fronted about the results
+   - "/checkinn/<cur_inn>": Checks if a company is already registered and provides feedback to the frontend

-and server.py - where the main functional routes are stored.
-None of them can be accessed by a user if he is not loggged in.
+2. **server.py**: This file houses the primary functional routes, accessible only to logged-in users.
+The implemented routes include:
+   - "/": Homepage displaying basic user information from the companies_info table.
+Automatic updates occur if user data has not been refreshed in over 3 days.
+   - "/profile": Displays service information such as the number of competitors, types of items sold, and items connected from competitors' websites.
+Users can manage connections and manually add items.
+   - "/profile/load_item": Adds items from the user's or a competitor's website to the item list and updates prices.
-Here is the list of all the routes implemented in this project:
+   - "/company-goods": Shows the list of all added goods by the user.
-- "/"
-- "/profile"
-- "/profile/load_item"
-- "/company-goods"
-- "/company-goods/refresh_all"
-- "/company-goods/delete-item"
-- "/competitor-monitoring"
-- "/comparison"
-- "/price-looker"
-- "/profile/delete_competitor/<com_inn>"
-- "/request_connection/<cp_inn>"
-- "/profile/change_web"
-- "/profile/change_email"
-- "/profile/link_items"
-- "/items_owned"
-- "/autoload_associations"
+   - "/company-goods/refresh_all": Retrieves up-to-date prices for all added items, excluding manually added ones.
+   - "/company-goods/delete-item": Allows users to delete selected items.
+   - "/competitor-monitoring": Manages competitors, adds new ones, and establishes connections with the user's profile.
+   - "/comparison": Compares prices for all connected items, highlighting discrepancies in prices.
+   - "/price-looker": Manually searches for items on chosen competitors' websites.
+Offers potential for optimization in implementation.
+   - "/profile/delete_competitor/<com_inn>": Deletes a competitor from the list, with the scraper removed if not used by other users or changed in any way from the template.
+   - "/request_connection/<cp_inn>": Requests connection with a competitor and notifies the responsible admin via email.
+   - "/profile/change_web": Allows users to change their website if not previously connected.
+   - "/profile/change_email": Enables users to update their email address.
+   - "/profile/link_items": Connects two links for easy price comparison in "/comparison".
+   - "/items_owned": Displays a list of items owned by the user from their website.
+   - "/autoload_associations": Analyzes user-owned items and searches for similar items on competitors' websites based on various parameters.
+This is the part of the project that has some room for further enhancement and development.

+### Assistance
+Additional files in the project support the functionalities of server.py and auth.py:
+1. **systems.py**: Manages file creation and deletion processes.
+2. **managers.py**: Validates and ensures the suitability of information.
+Includes:
+   - *LoginManager*: Validates that all requirements are met.
+   - *PasswordManager*: Ensures password compliance and security.
+3. **helpers.py**: Contains additional functions and classes for various tasks such as working with dates, handling situations where regular requests to competitor websites are blocked, and other utility functions.

-#- Notes to myself (workflow)
+# Notes to myself (workflow tasks)
+IT's a place where i keep my notes and ideas to upgrade this project.
+There is always time for a little improvement

 Last possible features: